 From the Sangam Cheras to the Cholas and the Vijayanagara Empire to the Kingdom of Mysore; a string of rulers have reigned over the present-day city of Tamil Nadu.
 And the British only joined in the long list of rulers here.
 As a result, it is possible to find some amazing tourist places in Coimbatore, in addition to the several age-old temples, that the history buffs are surely going to love.

 Spread across 3,000 sq feet, the Victoria Town Hall has been a landmark building to the city of Coimbatore.
 Any list of the top tourist places in Coimbatore is incomplete without the stone-and-lime-mortar building that has been around since 1882.
 Then built in the honor of Queen Victoria for city municipal meetings and other important gatherings, the heritage building is now a part of the Coimbatore Corporation Administrative Buildings.

 Timings: 10 am – 5 pm; Open all days

-5. Ancient Industrial Artifacts Museum: Displaying artifacts from Old & New Stone Ages
+8. Ancient Industrial Artifacts Museum: Displaying Artefacts From Old & New Stone Ages

 Stone tools, gigantic burial urns, and other prized collections from the old-stone age and the new-stone age are housed under the Ancient Industrial Artifacts Museum.
 There are also antiquities – copper bangles, stone heads, coins, jewelry, and shell bangles – excavated from Boluvampatti, Vellalore, and Perur.
 But the highlight here has to be the stone slab inscription from Udumalpet that lists the rules and regulations to be followed as per the king’s order.
 Definitely, no history buff would even think of skipping the museum while sightseeing in Coimbatore.